For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Caprimulgidae (Nightjars and Allies)

-COMMON POORWILL (Phalaenoptilus nuttallii) – Heard on a hillside near Fort Davis. [*]
+COMMON POORWILL (Phalaenoptilus nuttallii) [*]

 Apodidae (Swifts)